Apzmie/Backpropagation-VS-Genetic-Algorithm-In-XOR/README.md

 ```

 # run_genetic_algorithm.py
-num_genes should be set to 17 because Linear(2, 4) -> Linear(4, 1) needs 17 values (weight 8 + bias 4 + weight 4 + bias 1). num_organisms is the number of organisms at the beginning and num_offsprings is the number of offsprings from parents over time.
+num_genes should be set to 17 because Linear(2, 4) -> Linear(4, 1) requires 17 values (8 weight1 + 4 bias1  + 4 weight2 + 1 bias2). num_organisms is the number of organisms at the beginning and num_offsprings is the number of offsprings from parents over time.
 ```python
 from genetic_algorithm import XORModel_GeneticAlgorithm
 import numpy as np